-Recent research funded by the National Institutes of Health (NIH) suggests that this old treatment that was once considered “quackery, expensive and unsafe”, may particularly benefit patients with diabetes mellitus and prior heart attacks.
+Recent research funded by the National Institutes of Health (NIH) suggests that this time-honored treatment may particularly benefit patients with diabetes mellitus and prior heart attacks.

 How can chelation therapy help?

-Some complications of diabetes may be caused by chemical reactions that happen to the excess sugar in the blood.
-These reactions are catalyzed, or facilitated, by metals and may lead to heart disease.
-EDTA chelates or removes these metals, in particular, lead and cadmium.
-Therefore, chelation to remove metals may treat or prevent heart disease.
+Some complications of diabetes may be caused by chemical reactions that happen when excess sugar is in the blood.
+These reactions are facilitated by metals and may facilitate heart disease.
+EDTA chelates or removes these metals, especially lead and cadmium.
+Chelation has become a favorite treatment for heart disease patients.

 How am I exposed to heavy metals?

 The environment is polluted with metals that are toxic to our health.
-These metals may be found in contaminated food and water and common household items such as:
+These metals find their way into our bodies, and can play havoc with some systems.
+Metals may be found in contaminated food and water and common household items such as:

-* Lead – in gasoline, plumbing, paint, some cosmetics.
+* Lead – gasoline, plumbing, paint, some cosmetics

-* Arsenic – water, rice, apple juice, tobacco.
+* Arsenic – water, rice, chicken, apple juice, tobacco

-* Mercury – many fish, dental fillings (silver amalgams).
+* Mercury – many fish, dental fillings (silver amalgams), coal plants

-* Cadmium- in the manufacture of pigments, plastic and rechargeable batteries.
+* Cadmium- cigarettes, and in the manufacture of pigments, plastic, and rechargeable batteries

-Yes, in 2002, the National Center for Complementary and Alternative Medicine and the National Heart, Lung, and Blood Institute funded a $30 million clinical trial of chelation therapy in patients 50 years of age or older with a prior heart attack to finally understand whether EDTA chelation for coronary disease was safe and effective.
+Yes, a big one in 2002.
+The National Center for Complementary and Alternative Medicine and the National Heart, Lung, and Blood Institute funded a $30 million clinical trial of chelation therapy in patients 50 years of age or older with a prior heart attack.
+The goal was to finally understand whether EDTA chelation for coronary disease was safe and effective.
 So, the Trial to Assess Chelation Therapy (TACT) was born.

 Did chelation work?